As MLB 60-game season draws near, careful optimism prevails

 While there’s reason for optimism, the stark truth is that COVID-19 is not going away.

+Star third baseman Yoán Moncada rejoined the Chicago White Sox after missing the start of their summer camp because he tested positive for COVID-19.
+He said he didn’t experience any major symptoms but it was a difficult time for him and a little scary.

+White Sox manager Rick Renteria also is back with the team after leaving camp last week to go home to California for a family funeral.

-Texas Rangers reliever Brett Martin was placed on the injured list Thursday because of his positive test before the start of their summer camp.
+Texas Rangers reliever Brett Martin was placed on the injured list because of his positive coronavirus test before the start of summer camp.

-Martin, already at higher risk because he has Type 1 diabetes, had a positive reading during intake testing two weeks ago.
+Martin, already at higher risk because he has Type 1 diabetes, had a positive reading during intake screening two weeks ago.
 He experienced mild symptoms of COVID-19, including congestion and fatigue.

 They still have a chance to play this season, manager Don Mattingly said.

-The Braves are awaiting the return of four players who tested positive for the coronavirus: four-time All-Star Freddie Freeman, set-up reliever Will Smith, right-hander Touki Tousssaint and infielder Pete Kozma.
+The Braves are awaiting the return of four players who tested positive: four-time All-Star Freddie Freeman, setup reliever Will Smith, right-hander Touki Tousssaint and infielder Pete Kozma.

 The Pirates have been very quiet in general in terms of potential health issues related to COVID-19 or otherwise.